howerj/cdb/readme.md

 * [ ] Test the C API in the test suite, make sure it returns errors when it should, for example calling *cdb\_read* on a handle opened in write mode and the like.
-* [ ] -H option needs hashing correcting for size.
 * [ ] Correct documentation about file format size options (16, 32 & 64 bit
   formats).
+* [ ] To make the code smaller make a foreach-hash-element function, which could help in gathering statistics, dumping hashes, and more.

 # BUGS